East Coast

 Animals of Acadia

-Bears and moose are known to live in Acadia National Park though are rare so spotting one is a treat.
-Though Schoodic Peninsula offers a better chance to see one than Mount Desert Island.
+Bears and moose are known to live in Acadia National Park, though they are rare, so spotting one is a treat.
+Though the Schoodic Peninsula offers a better chance to see one than Mount Desert Island.
 Acadia is home to a variety of mammals and about 300 varieties of birds.

 • Seals